oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 	Beginning with the **EBS Instance**, EBS admins are typically aware of the typical time it takes for a request to complete, and which requests run long.
 We can again hover over a data point and look for any correlation across all charts on the page.
 Reviewing the EBS tier we can review the five worst programs by average running time and max running time.
 Within the Concurrent Manager tier we can again review the percentage of requests that have errored, as well as review long active concurrent requests.

-	Since EBS is a java application, Stack Monitoring provides details into the performance of the WebLogic (WLS)cluster, specifically OACORE, the heart of EBS.
+	Since EBS is a java application, Stack Monitoring provides details into the performance of the WebLogic (WLS) cluster, specifically OACORE, the heart of EBS.
 Using the chart **JVM Memory Utilization** we can identify if WLS is starved for memory.
-Or quickly identify if there are a large number of hogging threads using **Thread Pool Threads**.
-Or maybe you need to review the number of threads waiting using **JDBC Connections** chart.
+Or quickly identify if there are a large number of hogging threads using **Thread Pool Threads**, or review the number of threads waiting using **JDBC Connections** chart.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-9-home.png " ")